 - 1. Parts II and III of E.O.
 11246 (Equal Employment Opportunity, 30 FR 12319),3 which requires Federally assisted construction contracts to include the nondiscrimination provisions of §§ 202 and 203 of E.O.
 11246 and Department of Labor regulations implementing E.O.
-11246 (41 C.F.R. § 60-1.4(b)). - 2.
+11246 (41 CFR § 60-1.4(b)). - 2.
 E.O.
 13166 (65 FR 50121, Improving Access to Services for Persons with Limited English Proficiency), requiring Federal agencies to examine the services provided, identify any need for services to those with limited English proficiency (LEP), and develop and implement a system to provide those services so LEP persons can have meaningful access to them.
-The DOC issued policy guidance on March 24, 2003 (68 FR 14180) to articulate the Title VI prohibition against national origin discrimination affecting LEP persons and to help ensure that non-Federal entities provide meaningful access to their LEP applicants and beneficiaries. - 3.
-In accordance with E.O 13798 and Office of Management and Budget, M-20-09 Guidance Regarding Federal Grants, states or other public grantees may not condition subawards of Federal grant money in a manner that would disadvantage grant applicants based on their religious character.
+DOC issued policy guidance on March 24, 2003 (68 FR 14180) to articulate the Title VI prohibition against national origin discrimination affecting LEP persons and to help ensure that recipients and subrecipients provide meaningful access to their LEP applicants and beneficiaries. - 3.
+In accordance with E.O 13798 and Office of Management and Budget, M-20-09 Guidance Regarding Federal Grants, states or other public recipients may not condition subawards of Federal money in a manner that would disadvantage applicants based on their religious character.